 DAF Query Stacks and Standards

 The DAF Candidate Standards and the corresponding analysis are documented in the DAF IHE white paper.
-After performing the necessary environment scans, obtaining industry feedback, and HITSC feedback.
-DAF will be specifying two different Query Stacks for Document Metadata based access to data.
+After performing the necessary environment scans, obtaining industry feedback, and HITSC feedback, DAF specifies two different Query Stacks for Document Metadata based access to data.
 The first one is called is the SOAP Query Stack and the second one is called the RESTful Query Stack.
 The names SOAP and RESTful were chosen based on the bindings and packaging that is used to transport security information, query structures and query results.
 The diagram below shows the abstract model and the query stacks to be used.

-While there are many vendor systems who have implemented the SOAP Query Stack, many of the newer platforms and systems are using RESTful Query Stacks.
-In order to enable these systems to interoperate and provide an eco-system where queries can thrive, DAF will be specifying the following:
+While there are many existing vendor systems that have implemented the SOAP Query Stack, many of the newer platforms and systems are using RESTful Query Stacks.
+In order to enable these systems to interoperate and provide an eco-system where queries can thrive, DAF specifies the minimum capabilities to be supported by the implementers of DAF actors.
+These minimum capabilities will enable vendors to implement the DAF actors in the real-world for the LDAF and the TDAF use cases.

+The following are the minimum capabilities that MUST be supported by a DAF Query Requestor:

-A Query Requestor MAY choose either the SOAP Query Stack or the RESTful Query Stack to implement DAF queries.
+A Query Requestor MUST choose either the SOAP Query Stack or the RESTful Query Stack, or both to implement DAF queries.
 (CONF: 1)

+Query Requestors choosing the SOAP Query Stack MUST implement one or both of:

+The SOAP Query Stack for the TDAF use case outlined in the DAF Requestor Integration Statement in Appendix C, Section C.1 (CONF 5a)

+The SOAP Query Stack for the LDAF use case outlined in the DAF Requestor Integration Statement in Appendix C, Section C.2 (CONF 5b)

+Query Requestors choosing the SOAP Query Stack MAY choose to support multi-patient queries in LDAF use cases.
+Query Requestors that support multi-patient queries MUST implement the DAF Requestor Integration Statement in Appendix C, Section C.2a (CONF: 1a)

+Query Requestors choosing the RESTful Query Stack MUST implement one or both of:

+The RESTful Query Stack for the TDAF use case outlined in the DAF Requestor Integration Statement in Appendix C, Section C.4 (CONF 6a)

+THE RESTful Query Stack for the LDAF use case outlined in the DAF Requestor Integration Statement in Appendix C, Section C.3 (CONF 6b)

+The following are the minimum capabilities that MUST be supported by a DAF Query Responder:

-A Query Responder MUST implement both the SOAP Query Stack and the RESTful Query Stack to support interoperability.
-(CONF: 2)
+A Query Responder MUST implement both the SOAP Query Stack and the RESTful Query Stack to support interoperability (CONF: 2):

+Query Responders MUST implement the DAF Responder Integration Statement for SOAP Query Stack (TDAF and LDAF) outlined in Appendix C, Section C.5.
+(CONF: 7)

+Query Responders MUST implement the DAF Responder Integration Statement for RESTful Query Stack (LDAF) outlined in Appendix C, Section C.5.
+(CONF: 8)

+Beyond these minimum capabilities, DAF Query Requestors and Query Responders MAY optionally choose to support Multi-patient queries.
+See Sections 4.2.4, C.6 and C.7.

+There are also multiple choices that vendors can make when implementing the privacy and security controls for DAF depending on the Query Execution Contexts (LDAF or TDAF).
+Many of these choices are outlined in the Security Implementation Sections 4.4 and 5.5.

 SOAP Query Stack

 The following is a detailed description of the SOAP Query Stack and its components for the various DAF Queries.
 All the DAF queries use the following as common specifications/profiles for SOAP Query Stack: